namc-utah/NAMCmodelrun/README.md

 # NAMCmodelrun

-This repository contains the R code and accompanying files for NAMC models.
+This repository contains the R code and accompanying files to run NAMC models.
+A seperate repository exists for building models

 models are of three types
 1. OE